liip/LiipImagineBundle/README.md

  - `formats` - optional list of image formats to which images may be converted to.

- - `filters` - specify the filters that you want to define and use
+ - `filter_sets` - specify the filter sets that you want to define and use

-Each filter that you specify have the following options:
+Each filter set that you specify have the following options:

- - `type` - determine the type of filter to be used, refer to *Filters* section for more information
- - `options` - options that should be passed to the specific filter type
+ - `filters` - determine the type of filter to be used (refer to *Filters* section for more information) and options that should be passed to the specific filter type
  - `path` - used in place of the filter name to determine the path in combination with the global `cache_prefix`
  - `quality` - override the default quality of 100 for the generated images